JelleZijlstra/autotyping/README.md

 # LibCST

-autotyping is built as a LibCST codemod; see the [LibCST documentation](https://libcst.readthedocs.io/en/latest/codemods_tutorial.html) for more information on how to use codemods.
+Autotyping is built as a LibCST codemod; see the [LibCST documentation](https://libcst.readthedocs.io/en/latest/codemods_tutorial.html) for more information on how to use codemods.